01 of 04

 How to Read and Validate Bus Tickets in Italy

 Like train tickets, bus tickets need to be validated before your journey.
-Most times this means that you'll board the bus, find the validator near the entrance, then push your ticket into the slot, arrow-end first, until you hear the mechanism grind away.
+Most times this means that you'll board the bus, find the validating machine near the entrance, then push your ticket into the slot, arrow-end first, until you hear the mechanism grind away.

-Most of the time you'll need to buy your ticket before getting on the bus, usually at a Tabacchi or at the bus station ticket window.
-In cities you may also find automatic ticket vending machines near major bus stops.
+Most of the time you'll need to buy your ticket before getting on the bus, usually at a tabacchi, newsstand or bar, or at the bus station ticket window.
+In some cities, you may also find automatic ticket vending machines near major bus stops.

 03 of 04

 How to Read and How Long to Keep Receipts in Italy